Description

 During Research:

-- Weekly weight monitoring
+- Weekly weight tracking

 - Monthly blood pressure and heart rate